 - 1. Enter the amount of dividend income you reported on Line 9a of your federal Form 1040, or Form 1040A. - 2.
-Enter the total amount of dividend income included on Line 5 of federal Schedule B from federal Schedule(s) K-1. - Enter the total amount of any tax-exempt dividends from direct obligations of the Commonwealth of Pennsylvania, direct obligations of political subdivisions of Pennsylvania and/or direct obligations of the U.S. Government (U.S. Treasury Bonds, Notes, Bills, Certificates and Savings Bonds) included in any tax exempt fund or money market fund dividends. - 4.
+Enter the total amount of dividend income included on Line 5 of federal Schedule B from federal Schedule(s) K-1. - 3.
+Enter the total amount of any tax-exempt dividends from direct obligations of the Commonwealth of Pennsylvania, direct obligations of political subdivisions of Pennsylvania and/or direct obligations of the U.S. Government (U.S. Treasury Bonds, Notes, Bills, Certificates and Savings Bonds) included in any tax-exempt fund or money market fund dividends. - 4.
 Enter any other adjustments that decrease PA dividend income and provide a description of the amounts.
-An example would include dividend income for a part-year resident taxpayer during the period the taxpayer was a nonresident.
+Examples include, but are not limited to: dividend income for a part-year resident taxpayer during the period the taxpayer was a nonresident; nominee capital gains distributions; and dividend income from an irrevocable federal grantor trust that is required to file a PA-41 Fiduciary Income Tax Return.
 Do not include expenses incurred to realize dividend income. - 7.
+Enter the total amount of any exempt-interest dividends reported in Box 10 of federal Form 1099-DIV, Dividends and Distributions, or the amount of exempt-interest dividends included in Line 8b of your federal return. - 8.
 Enter any other adjustments that increase PA dividend income and provide a description of the amounts.
-Examples include: excessive salary paid to a shareholder, distributions from non-PA S corporations, tax-exempt interest dividends reported in Box 10 of Form 1099-DIV and expenses incurred to realize dividend income. - 8.
-Enter the amount of capital gains distributions included as capital gains on federal Schedule D. - 9.
-Enter the amount of dividend income from PA S corporations and partnerships.
-Include the amounts reported from all PA Schedule(s) RK-1, or federal Schedule(s) K-1 if an RK-1 is not provided.
+Examples include, but are not limited to: excessive salary paid to a shareholder; nominee capital gains distributions; distributions from non-PA S corporations; and expenses incurred to realize dividend income.